Up

 The glue gun is very high quality and there are two sizes of auto mix nozzles provided.
 Just squeeze the trigger and apply as needed.

 AeroPoxy is thixotropic - that means that it stays where you put it.
 It won't run down and puddle at the bottom of your fuselage.
 AeroPoxy is white - a great color for glue.
 You can see how much you have applied and it will cover easily with paint.
 AeroPoxy can be sanded, although you would rarely get it on an outside surface.
 What AeroPoxy won't do easily is chip off.
-If you've been a bit messy with it, wipe the excess off before it cures.
+If you've been a bit messy with it, wipe the excess off with Isopropyl Alcohol before it cures.

 AeroPoxy's holding strength to composites such as fiberglass and carbon fiber is due to its formulation and long cure time.
 We have learned to schedule major gluing sessions at day's end to allow an overnight set.
 You can tack glue with Zap-a-Gap and apply AeroPoxy when you have time to set the assembly aside.
 It is still best to glue molded nylon (carbon or glass filled) parts such as hatch latches or door hinges to fiberglass with Zap-a-Gap and then apply AeroPoxy to the perimeter of the part to form a mechanical "trap."